apache/attic/process-howto.md

 Identify whether the project has a DOAP file (see the <comdev repo>/projects.apache.org/data/projects.xml file) and update the rdf file with:
-- PMC to the Attic and
+- PMC to the Attic,
-- add a category of _retired_ (keep original cateogires, as they remain valid for the project)
+- and add _retired_ category (keep original categories, as they remain valid for the project)

 ```
 pmc change:    <asfext:pmc rdf:resource="http://attic.apache.org" />